Anti-region-Legion/Anti-region-Legion.github.io/README.md

 How do I join the Legion?
 -------------------------

-You can join by starring this repository, or join in the conversation on social media such as Twitter using hashtag `#endregions`.
+You can [join by starring this repository](https://github.com/Anti-region-Legion/Anti-region-Legion.github.io) (if you have a github account), or join in the conversation on social media such as Twitter using hashtag `#endregions`.
+You are also encouraged to [suggest your own ideas to this site on the _issues_ page](https://github.com/Anti-region-Legion/Anti-region-Legion.github.io/issues).

 What does an upstanding member of the Legion do?
 ------------------------------------------------